BlackRock's Li says market too optimistic on European earnings

 LONDON, July 28 (Reuters) - Financial markets are too optimistic on the outlook for European earnings, given growing recession risks exacerbated by an energy crisis, BlackRock Investment Institute's global chief investment strategist said on Thursday.

-European equities .STOXX are at a seven-week high at the height of earnings season, but the outlook is darkening given a prolonged war in Ukraine that has squeezed European gas supplies from Russia.
-Some economists believe the region could tip into a recession by early next year.
+European equities .STOXX are trading around a seven-week high at the height of earnings season, but the outlook is darkening given a prolonged war in Ukraine that has squeezed Russia's gas supplies to Europe.
+Some economists believe the region could tip into a recession by around the end of the year.

 "We believe the market consensus for European earnings is too constructive and still too optimistic, and not yet reflecting the fact that we believe the euro area is actually going to see a recession this year," said BlackRock Investment Institute's Wei Li.

-She said that the protracted nature of the war in Ukraine had stoked a 1970s style energy crisis and was one reason why the euro zone was likely to slip into recession.
+She told Reuters that the protracted nature of the war in Ukraine had created a 1970s style energy crisis and was one reason why the euro zone was likely to slip into recession.

+Consumer sentiment is a major area of focus during the earnings season, with soaring inflation leading to a cost-of-living crisis.

+A positive run of results on Wednesday from consumer-focused companies showed no shortage of demand, with several upgrading sales forecasts for the current year .

 BlackRock Investment Institute is underweight developed market equities.

-Commenting on Wednesday's 75 bps interest rate hike from the U.S. Federal Reserve, Li said Fed chief Jerome Powell's comments suggested the Fed was not yet at a dovish pivot.
+Commenting on Wednesday's 75 bps interest rate increase from the U.S. Federal Reserve, Li said Fed chief Jerome Powell's comments suggested the Fed was not yet at a dovish pivot.

 "The Fed is not yet backing away from its hiking intention, and yesterday was not the dovish pivot we would need to see before leaning into a bear market rebound."